quantitative-ecologist/experience-hunting-tactics/README.md

 Fraser Franco, M., Santostefano, F., Martin, G. A., Julien, Kelly, Clint D., Montiglio, P.-O. (submitted to *The American Naturalist*) Experience shapes individual foraging specialization and success in a virtual predator-prey system.

-Provide a link to model outputs : **need to create OSF repository**

 ## General coding workflow

 The subfolders in the [code folder](./code) are enumerated in order to reflect the worflow.